 Sr. Reviewer: Assistant Vice President for Human Resources

-This policy sets forth the overtime and state compensatory time procedures for all university employees.
-The vice president for Finance and Support Services must approve any exception to this policy.
+This policy sets forth the overtime and state compensatory time procedures for all Texas State University employees.
+The vice president for Finance and Support Services (VPFSS) must approve any exception to this policy.

 The overtime and state compensatory time policies and procedures set forth herein strive to provide maximum flexibility to department heads.
 However, all policy and procedure decisions are subject to normal administrative review and approval, and must comply with applicable federal, state, and university requirements.

 The president, within the boundaries of federal and state law, may authorize modification to any and all provisions of this policy to meet university needs and work requirements.

 Human Resources is responsible for classifying positions as exempt or non-exempt, as defined in the Fair Labor Standards Act (FLSA) overtime status for each employee of the university.